+Dwelling size / Tenure l Bedroom 2 Bedroom 3 Bedroom 4+ Bedroom Low-cost rent Rented affordable housing 40-45% 30-40% 30-35 - 30-40 % 20-25% 5-10% 10-15%

-Dwelling size / Tenure l Bedroom 2 Bedroom 3 Bedroom 4+ Bedroom Low-cost rent affordable housing 4045% 30-35% 20-25% 5-10% Intermediate affordable housing / First Homes 35-40% 40-45% 15-20% 5-10%
+Dwelling size / Tenure l Bedroom 2 Bedroom 3 Bedroom 4+ Bedroom Intermediate affordable housing / First Homes 35-40 - 35-45 % 4 0-45% 15-20% 5-10%

-Table 17.2 Affordable Housing Dwelling Mix Table 17.2 Anordabic Trousing
+Table 17.2 Affordable Housing Dwelling Mix

 - E. The dwelling mix will be considered on a site by site basis and in applying the preferred housing mix regard will be given to: - I. Current evidence in relation to housing need; - 2.
 The surrounding context and character; - 3.
 The overall level of affordable housing proposed; and - 4.
-The financial viability of the scheme. - 17.19 The preferred borough-wide housing mix for affordable and market housing has been informed by Local Housing Need Assessment (2020).
+The financial viability of the scheme.

+17.1926 The preferred borough-wide housing mix for affordable and market housing has been informed by Local the Housing Need Assessment (20204).
 While development proposals will be expected to contribute to meeting the housing size mix priorities set out in Policy LP24 (Housing Mix), rigid application of these requirements may not be appropriate in all cases.
-When considering the mix of dwelling sizes appropriate to a development, the Council will have regard to individual site circumstances including location, the character of the area, site constraints, viability and the achievement of mixed and balanced communities.
-The Council will also allow flexibility in estate regeneration schemes, in particular where a dwelling mix has been agreed on the basis of detailed consultation with the residents which has taken on-board their specific needs.
+When considering the mix of dwelling sizes appropriate to a development, the Council will have regard to individual site circumstances including location, the character of the area, site constraints, viability, discussions with Registered Providers and the local demographic of the area_achievement of mixed and balanced communities.
+The Council will also allow flexibility in estate regenerationschemes, in particular where a dwelling mix has been agreed on the basis of detailed consultation with the residents which has taken on-board their specific needs.
 Furthermore, flexibility will be applied for developments providing for retirement, sheltered or extra care housing.
-The policy also recognises that the needs identified in the LHNA could change over time.
+The policy also recognises that the needs identified in the LHNA Housing Needs Assessment could change over time.
 Therefore, the policy refers to 'current evidence' in relation to housing need.
-This approach allows for the policy to reflect changes in the evidence of the need for different dwelling types over the period of the Local Plan. - 17.20 In considering the market housing element the Council will take account of the existing stock of homes within the locality to achieve the objective of creating mixed and balanced communities.
+This approach allows for the policy to reflect changes in the evidence of the need for different dwelling types over the period of the Local Plan.

+17.2027 In considering the market housing element the Council will take account of the existing stock of homes within the locality to achieve the objective of creating mixed and balanced communities.
 Information regarding, amongst other things, the profile of housing and population characteristics within local areas can be found by using the Local Area Reports facility on the Office of National Statistics 'Nomis Official Labour Market Statistics' website, or such other replacement source.

-17.21 New homes should contribute to supporting the creation of stable local neighbourhoods and cohesive communities.
+17.2428 New homes should contribute to supporting the creation of stable local neighbourhoods and cohesive communities.
 Preference will therefore be given to larger homes, because proposals which provide more than a small proportion (5%) of studios are unlikely to achieve this objective, and therefore will not be supported.
-A maximum proportion of studios and I bedroom one person units has only been set for market housing as this type of accommodation will not be supported as part of the affordable housing element of a scheme.
+A maximum proportion of studios and I bedroom one person units has only been set for market housing as this type of accommodation will not be supported as part of the affordable housing element of a scheme, unless a higher number of small units is shown to significantly increase the number of Social Rented homes delivered as part of the proposal.

-17.22 This policy covers Use Class C3 and C4 housing only.
-The dwelling mix requirements set out in in this policy do not apply to developments that provide housing for specific community needs.
+17.2229 This policy covers Use Class C3 and C4 housingonly.
+The dwelling mix requirements set out in inthis policy do not apply to developments that provide housing for specific community needs.
 In such developments, the appropriateness of the proposed mix of dwelling sizes will be assessed in terms of the needs of the intended occupiers.